onlyfanfuriks/simple-reg-cleaner/README.md

 ## Configuration

 The Docker Registry Cleaner requires 3 configuration files: `config/config.yaml`, `config/jobs.yaml` and `config/manual.yaml`.
-You can find examples in repository
+Examples can be found in the repository

 ### config.yaml